 Fenugreek is a leguminous spice crop adapted to dryland conditions in the Dark Brown and Brown Soil Zones.
-The crop should be seeded early to avoid yield and quality loss duction contract, with the seed marketed as whole seed as well as ingredients and val-
+The crop should be seeded early to avoid yield and quality loss from fall frost.
+Contract production is advisable, as markets are limited.